rails-lambda/lambdakiq/README.md

 end
 ```

 Using ActionMailer's built-in deliver job with ActiveJob?
 Make sure to include the Lambdakiq worker and set the queue name depending on your Rails version.
+You can do this in a newly created `config/initializers//action_mailer.rb` or another initializer of your choice.

 ```ruby
 # Rails 5.x